Trusting your Inner Leader

 Since my daughter was born 16 years ago my inner voice has changed.

-I don’t quite know exactly what the tipping point was, but I know that after she was born I was so blown away by the incredible thing my body had just done that I changed my inner voice from one of teenage girl meanness to something more along the lines of awe inspired earth mother.
+I don’t quite know exactly what the tipping point was, but I know that after she was born I was so blown away by the incredible thing my body had just done that I changed my inner voice from one of teenage girl meanness (‘You’r’e not good enough!’) to something more along the lines of awe inspired inner cheerleader (‘You CAN do this!!’).

 I certainly don’t mean that I always managed to speak to myself in this new way, but it certainly helped when my body was not like it was before and refused to go back there.
 That took A LOT of kind inner talk.

-And over time my inner voice has become that of a kind older mother/woman, someone who has seen it all, an inner mentor if you will, but of course, all the time it was really a kind and wise version of Me.
+And over time my inner voice has become that of a wiser and kinder older woman, someone who has confidence in me - an inner Leader if you will.

 The task today is to take a look at the voice in your head; your inner critic.
 You will need to have some time for this one and be aware that it could be triggering until you complete the task so set a time limit - suggestions for this are included.